Feedback

 On January 1, 2025, University Pension Plan (UPP) became the administrator and service provider for your Trent Staff Plan.
 This means you will receive pension-related service and support directly from UPP’s Member Services team instead of Trent, as you currently do.

 Welcome to the myUPP Member Portal, a secure platform that provides you with additional ways to receive information and support from UPP.
-Starting today, you can register for the portal to communicate with UPP through secure messages, manage your pension information, upload your pension documents, and more.
-As a new UPP member you will receive access to the myUPP Member Portal in two stages:
+Register for the portal to communicate with UPP through secure messages, manage your pension information, upload your pension documents, run pension estimates, and more.

 As a UPP member, you have access to pension-related support through UPP Member Services—a team of local experts who will be your primary point of contact for pension-related questions and support.
 You can reach them in multiple ways: